 5. Add bitters

 This might just be the most drastic of the suggestions, but it is effective.
 If you’ve got an obsessive licker, it may be time to break out the bitter spray.
-Totally safe and non-toxic, bitter spray tastes yucky to dogs and discourages licking.
-Just spray a bit on the skin your dog is licking and they’ll quickly be dissuaded.
+Totally safe and non-toxic, the bitter spray tastes yucky to dogs and discourages licking.
+Just spray a bit on the skin your dog is licking, and they’ll quickly be dissuaded.

 We bought Grannick’s Bitter Apple Spray when Toby was a puppy and couldn’t stop licking and biting our furniture, and it worked wonders.